-Individual Shared Responsibility Provision – Calculating the Payment
+Individual Shared Responsibility Provision – Reporting and Calculating the Payment

-The individual shared responsibility provision requires you and each member of your family to either have basic health insurance coverage (also known as minimum essential coverage), qualify for an exemption, or make an individual shared responsibility payment when you file your federal income tax return.
-It is important to remember that choosing to make the individual shared responsibility payment instead of purchasing minimum essential coverage means you will also have to pay the entire cost of all your medical care.
+The individual shared responsibility provision requires you and each member of your family to have qualifying health care coverage (called minimum essential coverage), qualify for a coverage exemption, or make an individual shared responsibility payment when you file your federal income tax return.
+It is important to remember that choosing to make the individual shared responsibility payment instead of enrolling in minimum essential coverage means you will also have to pay the entire cost of all your medical care.
 You won't be protected from the kind of very high medical bills that can sometimes lead to bankruptcy.

 For 2014, the annual payment amount is:

 - The greater of: